hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

 my stability and body awareness improves.

-The excitement being able to attend meetups with reduced pain and travel safely to and from my many doctors appointments without fear of further is indescribable.
+The excitement being able to attend meetups with reduced pain and travel safely to and from my many doctors appointments without fear of further injury is indescribable.
 Never again will I be denied a seat on a crowded bus because my impairment isn't visible until I hit the ground.